 Here are two top brands of DSLR cameras to choose from with accessories that won’t break the bank.
 Just remember, if it’s your first then order it in advance to give you time to play and get comfortable with it before you travel.

 It’s portable and not too heavy, it’s capable of shooting high speed for those action shots and has all the bells and whistles you need for your trip.
 It can be pre-set, but if you don’t choose to – all the important buttons are at your fingertips for easy adjustment while shooting.

 Recommended DLSR for Travel (Nikon)

 Nikon D3500 (24.7MP): Nikon lists this model as a DLSR “as easy to use as a point-and-shoot”.
 The image sensor is 15x larger than a standard smartphone sensor – capturing much sharper, clearer images.
-Shoots 1080P HD videos and connects with snapbridge app on your phone or tablet.
+Shoots 1080P HD videos and connect with snapbridge app on your phone or tablet.

 With DSLR cameras, your images are only as good as your lens.
 Consider buying a basic body and an upgraded lens.

 I have the Tamron 16-300mm, an all-in-one lens for my Canon Rebel.
-At 16mm, it takes great wide angle shots and the 300mm zoom is great for shooting subjects at a distance.
+At 16mm, it takes great wide-angle shots and the 300mm zoom is great for shooting subjects at a distance.